ERP inventory management: How advanced is your ERP?

 Does your ERP optimise your inventory levels?

-A key challenge for many stock holding businesses is how to lower their inventory levels without affecting their fulfilment rates and increasing the risk of stockouts.
+A key challenge for many stockholding businesses is lowering their inventory levels without affecting their fulfilment rates or increasing the risk of stockouts.

 Many ERP inventory management modules lack the necessary analytical tools to recommend what and how much stock you should actually carry.
-At best they offer simplistic inventory classification calculations, based around principles such as ABC inventory analysis.
+At best, they offer simplistic inventory classification calculations based on principles such as ABC inventory analysis.

 • The value of annual usage (VAU)